 - Metastatic colorectal cancer, with intravenous 5-fluorouracil-based chemotherapy for first- or second-line treatment.
 (1.1) - Metastatic colorectal cancer, with fluoropyrimidine- irinotecan- or fluoropyrimidine-oxaliplatin-based chemotherapy for second-line treatment in patients who have progressed on a first-line Avastincontaining regimen.
 (1.1) - Non-squamous non-small cell lung cancer, with carboplatin and paclitaxel for first line treatment of unresectable, locally advanced, recurrent or metastatic disease.
 (1.2) - Glioblastoma, as a single agent for adult patients with progressive disease following prior therapy.
 (1.3) - -Effectiveness based on improvement in objective response rate.
-No data available demonstrating improvement in disease-related symptoms or survival with Avastin. - Metastatic renal cell carcinoma with interferon alfa (1.4)
+No data available demonstrating improvement in disease-related symptoms or survival with Avastin. - Cervical cancer, in combination with paclitaxel and cisplatin or paclitaxel and topotecan in persistent, recurrent, or metastatic disease.
+(1.5) - Metastatic renal cell carcinoma with interferon alfa (1.4)